MdSamsuzzohaShayon/youthspike-event-management/README.md

  - **Captain**
  - Send welcome email to all of our captains
  - But coach/captain can change only his team but points can be changed by any captain of any team
- - When logged in as captain the captain should only see his team and players of the team
  - Captain can edit roster photo, and re-rank players
  - If a round has been submitted he can not re-rank his players